tailhook/vagga/docs/build_commands.rst

 .. code-block:: yaml

     setup:
-    - !Alpine v3.3
+    - !Alpine v3.4
     - !GemSettings
       install_ruby: false
       gem_exe: /usr/bin/gem

-.. warning:: Ruby support is recently added to the vagga some things may change as we gain experience with the tool.
+.. warning:: Ruby/Gem support was recently added to vagga, some things may change as we gain experience with the tool.

 Dependent Containers